tsewangstanzin/RoboticDIMM/README.md

 ```
-<b> dimm.py ---- Only script that runs all the time.
-Makes sure to start ibsevation on time and imports other custom  </b>
+dimm.py ---- Only script that runs all the time.
+Responsible for overall observation conduct.
+Imports other scripts given below:

 power_control.py ----
 best_stars.py ----
 meade_tel_control.py ----